UltraNyan/2b2t-que-display/README.md

-# 2b2t Que position to display
+# 2b2t Queue position to display
 Simple utility to read your place in que and send it to a display.

 Currently based on a solution that has a PC with Minecraft client open and connected to 2b2t.org, sending changes in queue status via GET request over WiFi to a ESP32 that is running a AsyncHTTP server.